 #Why Won’t Your Mac Trash Empty?

 Before jumping to fixes, it helps to know what’s blocking the deletion.
-We tested each scenario below on a MacBook Pro running macOS Sequoia 15.3, and the same causes apply across older versions too.
+We tested each scenario below on a 2023 MacBook Air M2 running macOS Sequoia 15.3, with the same causes reproducing on a 2019 MacBook Pro running macOS Ventura 13.7.
+The three blockers we hit most often:

-- Locked files: A file marked as locked can’t be deleted without unlocking it first.
+- Locked files: A file marked as locked won’t delete without unlocking it first.

-- Files in use: An app or background process still has the file open.
+- Files in use: An app or background process still has the file open, usually Spotlight or iCloud sync.

 - Special characters in filenames: Unusual characters like slashes or null bytes confuse Finder.